graphcore-research/graphcore-research.github.io/pages/posts/2026/04-stochastic-rounding/post.md

 In normalized binary form, that's $1.1 \times 2^1$ to $1.11 \times 2^2$,
 with a typical input value being say $1.1101001 \times 2^1$, with 7 binary digits after the point, which is an integer times $2^{1-7} = 2^{-6}$.
 (The values above 4 are integers times $2^{-5}$.)

-This tells us that R=5 should show no issues on this range - you can set R=5 in the simulator and check.
+This tells us that R=5 should show no issues on this range - you can set R=5 in the simulator and check:

 <figure class="sr-rounding-demo" aria-label="Integer rounding comparison" data-hide-mode="true">
   <div class="sr-rounding-toolbar">